-Style takes center stage with the Hawaiian fashion and design.
+Style takes center stage with Hawaiian fashion and design.
 Don a Hawaiian shirt and join us for kapa-making, witness traditional tattoo demonstrations, and get a glimpse into the evolution of fashion in Hawai‘i and the cultural influences that inspire the contemporary designs of today.

 The History of Hawaiian Tattooing

-Hear from expert Hawaiian tattooist, Keone Nunes and learn about the ancient art form of kakau, or hand tapping, during a discussion and live demonstrations.
+Hear from expert Hawaiian tattooist Keone Nunes, and both witness and learn about the ancient art form of kakau, or hand tapping, during a discussion and live demonstrations.

 11 a.m.–12 p.m.